forestryio/forestry.io/hugo/content/docs/settings/team-management.md

 To add a Collaborator, click _Add Collaborator_.
 This will add a new row to the list.
 Enter the new collaborator's email address you can repeat this process and continue adding collaborators.

-_This will send an email invitation to the new collaborators to join the site._
+This will send an email invitation to the new collaborators to join the site.

+{{% tip %}}
+Collaborators can always [sign up](https://app.forestry.io//signup) to Forestry and will have access to all the sites and organizations they have been invited to.
+{{%/ tip %}}

-## Removing Collaborators
+## Removing Collaborators from a site

-To remove a Collaborator, click the remove icon.
+To remove a Collaborator, click the remove icon on the right.

-When you've finished, click _Save_ to confirm the changes.
+Then proceed to the effective removal by clicking "Remove Collaborator" when you're invited to.

 ## Organizations